Hearen/HadoopInitializer/README.md

 Follow-up
 ------------------
 - before installing and configuring, the program will try to check it first to avoid another redundant installation and configuration;
 - all the features are arranged in separate functions which will reduce the difficulty to understand the inner thread and increase its readability and reusability;
 - critical comments are enclosed to provide as much clue as possible, besides the issues of this repository will also be helpful when encountering some problems;
 - to measure the network distance among hosts, there is also a small script enclosed to check the `ping` distance among hosts - [A to B] is not the same as [B to A];
+- to ease some burden of cgroup configuration, a cgroup_controller.sh script is enclosed to configure the cgroup automatically among hosts.

-To be added
+To be updated
 ---------------
 - a simple guide should be enclosed to use this program which should cover the basic and some advanced usage;
-- currently the program will prompt the user to input many repeated redundant information to proceed which can be handled by `expect` easily;
+- currently the program will prompt the user to input many repeated redundant information to proceed which can be handled by [expect](http://expect.sourceforge.net) easily;
 - the format and interactive information can be misleading sometimes, so it's quite necessary to further test it and update them;

+Of course there are still many aspects that can be further optimized including the following parts: fault-tolerance, portability and maintainability;
+- as for fault-tolerance, all the program does is to prompt the failure and essential debugging information if one stage failed but it cannot roll back to the previous stage;
+- for portability, the operating system is fixed on the CentOS 7.1, there are some inconsistency among different systems in some critical operations so it's quite uneasy to make this program run in another system;
+- when it comes to maintainability, the jdk 1.8 and hadoop 2.7 are both hard-coded which means when encountering different versions there will be different configuration processes, the whole program can be invalid but of course still parts of the program can be used to assist and guide the user to complete the configuration.

 Usage
 -----